aubinleyoung/Awesome-Books/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> Give credit to everyone who inspired your codebase.

-I would like to thank my coding partners to support me when I got stuck and my code reviewers for the advice.
+- Hat tip to [Microvers](www.microverse.org)  and all the staff
+- Thanks to My coding Partners
+- Thanks to My Morning-session-group and Standup-team Partners and
+- Thanks to Code Reviewers

 <p align="right">(<a href="#readme-top">back to top</a>)</p>